kas-gui/blog/src/state-of-GUI-2022.md

 -   [WRY] is a rendering layer over platform-dependent WebView backends
 -   [Piet] is Druid's rendering layer, leveraging system libraries especially for complex font support
+-   [Vello](https://github.com/linebender/vello), formerly known as Piet-GPU,
--   [Piet-GPU](https://github.com/linebender/piet-gpu) is a research project
+    is a research project
     to construct a high-level GPU-accelerated rendering layer
 -   [Kurbo](https://crates.io/crates/kurbo) is used by Piet for drawing curves and paths